Roast-Labs/Accuranker-Ranking-Page-Status-Checker/README.md

 5. The script will run and then save a csv in the sample_data folder.

 PLease note you run this script at your own risk, ROAST has no liability for the running of this or any other scripts.

+The script can be found at https://github.com/Roast-Labs/Accuranker-Ranking-Page-Status-Checker/blob/main/Accuranker_Ranking_Page_Status_Checker_(Public).ipynb.

+We suggest running this script in Google Colab